Last updated: March 17, 2020

 These regulations may restrict where a retailer can open a new brick-and-mortar location, what products they can sell and how they can promote their business.
 Calgary recently rejected 105 proposals for cannabis retail stores because they were too close to schools, daycares or other cannabis stores.

 The regulatory barriers are certainly not easily defined.
 What is clear though, is that there are not enough brick-and-mortar stores to meet consumer demand in Canada.
-Currently, there is about 2.1 retail location for every 100,000 Canadians over the age of 18.
+Currently, there is about 860 cannabis retail stores open in Canada, which is about 2.8 retail location for every 100,000 Canadians over the age of 18.
 In comparison, there’s 58.5 alcohol retailer for every 100,000 people over the age of 18.
 In other words, lots of room for expansion.
 Not to mention that an in-person experience tends to be the preferred mode of purchase; many cannabis consumers are wary of buying online given the traceability of e-commerce transactions.
 Legal doesn’t mean all stigma has been erased about cannabis.

 So, to help cannabis store operators keep all these rules straight, we’ve compiled this guide to help you out.